Australia’s Veteran Support System at a Glance

 - Ex-Service Organisations

-Who we support
+Back to topWho we support

 The 2021 Census found more than half a million Australians (581,139) have served, or were currently serving, in the ADF.
 Of these, 84,865 were current serving or reserve ADF members and 496,276 were former serving members.

-Australia dedicates $12.8 billion annually through DVA to provide support to veterans and families.
+Australia dedicates $14.8 billion annually through DVA to provide support to veterans and families.

 DVA works with other Commonwealth agencies, states and territories, private and not-for-profit organisations, ex-service organisations (ESOs), and others to deliver a range of supports, covering:

-- Compensation and income support
+- Income support

-- physical and mental health services including counselling through Open Arms
+- Physical and mental health services including counselling through Open Arms

-- in-home services and community care
+- In-home services and community care

-- rehabilitation
+- Rehabilitation

-- employment programs
+- Employment programs

-- transition and community connection
+- Transition and community connection

-- education and other programs – including crisis support – for families
+- Education and other programs – including crisis support – for families

-- commemorations and honouring service
+- Commemorations and honouring service

 Financial support